Indian Forces Committing Genocide In IIOJK: APHC - UrduPoint

 Indian Forces Committing Genocide In IIOJK: APHC

-The All Parties Hurriyat Conference on Monday said that Indian forces are carrying out genocide of the Kashmiris under the guise of siege and search operations, in Indian illegally occupied Jammu and Kashmir

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Sep, 2020 ) :The All Parties Hurriyat Conference on Monday said that Indian forces are carrying out genocide of the Kashmiris under the guise of siege and search operations, in Indian illegally occupied Jammu and Kashmir.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Sep, 2020 ) :In Indian illegally occupied Jammu and Kashmir, the All Parties Hurriyat Conference Tuesday said that the Indian forces are carrying out genocide of the Kashmiris under the guise of siege and search operations.

-According to Kashmir Media Service APHC General Secretary Moulvi Bashir Ahmad in a statement issued in Srinagar on the occasion of World Peace Day said the killing of three laborers by Indian troops in a fake encounter in Shopian on July 18 was the latest example of how Indian troops were involved in killing innocent youth after dubbing them as foreign militants.
+According to Kashmir Media Service, APHC General Secretary Molvi Bashir Ahmad said the killing of three labourers by Indian troops in a fake encounter in Shopian on July 18 was the latest example of how Indian troops were involved in killing innocent youth after dubbing them as foreign militants.

-The APHC General Secretary said that as a result of pressure from human rights organizations, Indian Army had to confess that the martyred youth were laborers and were killed by the troops.
+The APHC General Secretary said that as a result of pressure from human rights organizations, Indian Army had to confess that the martyred youth were labourers and were killed by the troops.

 He maintained that Indian occupational forces in violation of international law were killing innocent youth in fake encounters to suppress the Kashmiris' ongoing struggle for right to self-determination.